samstevenm/Tab2GraphViz/README.md

 # Tab2GraphViz
-Collection of cripts that convert tabular data into GraphViz
+Collection of scripts that convert tabular data into GraphViz